lightoj-dev/problem-tutorials/1331/en.md

 In this problem, you have to find following area of 3 circle if they ar enclosed with each other
 ## Hint

-if you connect 3 center circle by line, a Tringle is form.
+If you connect 3 center circle by line, a Tringle is form.
 Determine the area of circle and then minus the area of 3 sector of each circle

 - Prerequisites-1 : Area of a sector of a circle
 - Prerequisites-2 : Area of tringle if 3 sides given
-- Prerequisites-3 : angle if 3 sides given
+- Prerequisites-3 : Angle if 3 sides given

 # Solution
 ## Approach